-Public gardens at the Central Library and Arthur-Séguin Park
+Public garden boxes at the Central Library and Arthur-Séguin Park

-Two public container gardens have been set up near the Central Library and the chalet at Arthur-Séguin Park.
+Two public garden boxes have been set up near the Central Library and the chalet at Arthur-Séguin Park.
 All summer long, citizens are invited to come see how the herbs, vegetables and flowers planted there are growing, and pick them once they are ready.

 Made of recycled ash wood, the garden boxes will bear signs indicating whether the plants are ready to be picked or not, or whether they need to be watered or left alone for the soil to absorb the water.
 Watering cans and a rainwater recover barrel will be available to the gardeners for that purpose.